Mansion Tax: How the High Value Property Surcharge works and how valuations will be carried out

 What is the mansion tax?

-In the Budget 2025 it was announced that from April 2028, the new mansion tax – or High Value Council Tax Surcharge to give it its proper title – will apply to residential properties in England valued above £2 million.
+The mansion tax – or High Value Council Tax Surcharge to give it its proper title – will apply to residential properties in England valued above £2 million, from April 2028.
+It was announced in the Budget 2025.

 Homes that fall above this threshold will incur an additional annual charge, ranging from £2,500 to £7,500, depending on the property’s value band.